-Many prescribers believe that the benefits of the medicine outweigh the risks.
+Many prescribers believe that the benefits of any given medicine must outweigh the risks.
+Otherwise, they would not prescribe the drug.
+But it is hard to predict who will experience an adverse reaction and who won’t.
 Even when there are complications from the treatment, doctors expect symptoms to disappear after the drug is discontinued.

 Physicians initially dismissed the facial, lip and tongue movements, torso jerks and finger taps of tardive dyskinesia as “inconsequential, not drug-related, and certainly rare” (Annual Review of Medicine, Feb.
 1975).
 Now, no one doubts the connection with the medications, especially if they are administered for a long time or at high doses.

 TD is hardly inconsequential from the patient’s point of view.
 One reader reported: